CALL FOR PAPERS

-The Centre for the History of Retailing and Distribution invites submissions for a workshop that aims to explore the social, activist and communal aspects of retail from a historical perspective.
+The Centre for the History of Retailing and Distribution invites submissions for a workshop that aims to explore the relationship between retailing, distribution and the natural world.

 Papers focusing on any historical period, geographical area or topic are welcome.
 We invite both experienced and new speakers, including speakers without an institutional affiliation.
 Potential speakers are welcome to discuss their ideas with the organiser before submission (please see details below).

 Some of the themes that might be considered include (but are not limited to):

 – Pet shops and the sale of animals and animal products

 – Nature and the ‘natural’ in advertising and marketing

 – The sale and distribution of flora and / or fauna

 – Butchers, greengrocers, fishmongers and other specialist retailers

 – Garden centres, farms shops and agricultural markets